 All in-water pinniped data were derived from controlled exposure experiments on captive animals; there are no data available on responses of wild pinnipeds to sonar or sonar-like signals.
 There are also no data available for in-air exposures to sonar or sonar-like signals.
 Overall exposure levels are given for each species/study group (Table 23; responses occurred at received levels ranging from 107 to 185 dB re 1 μ Pa, and the mean of the response data was 154 dB re 1 μ Pa.
 Hooded seals were exposed to increasing levels of sonar until an avoidance response was observed.
 The harbor seals were exposed to a variety of contexts, frequencies, and received levels.
-For the California sea lion data, a dose-response function was created using the moderate and severe responses following Houser et al. (2013b); this response function was sampled 15 times (once per individual) as was done for the beaked whale response functions.
+For the California sea lion data, a modified doseresponse function was created in which low severity responses were considered non-responses and moderate and severe responses were considered significant responses, following Houser et al. (2013b); this response function was sampled 15 times (once per individual) to allow each individual to be represented once as was done for the other captive studies.
 The resulting response function is shown in Figure 40 and has a 50 percent probability of response at 156 dB re 1 μ Pa.